Tailored PDFs for New Physics searches: Disentangling new physics signals and PDFs at the HL-LHC

 In this section we consider two BSM scenarios, that can be parametrised in the SMEFT, impacting the Drell-Yan sector: the oblique parameters $\hat{W}$ (corresponding to a heavy universally coupled $W'$ field) and $\hat{Y}$ (corresponding to a heavy universally coupled $Z'$ field), playing a role similar to the $c$ coefficient introduced in Sect.~\ref{subsec:presentation_of_model}.
 More details on the models are given in App.~\ref{app:wmodel} and App.~\ref{app:ymodel} respectively.
 These models have already been explored in the context of PDF fitting in Refs.~\cite{Greljo:2021kvv,Iranipour:2022iak,Hammou:2023heg,Hammou:2024xuj}, where it was shown that -- within a global PDF fit -- synthetic data generated with a non-zero $\hat{Y}$ injected would be flagged as incompatible with the bulk of the data included in the fit, whereas the injection of a non-zero $\hat{W}$ in the high--energy tails of the HL-LHC measurements could be completely absorbed by the PDFs if those were fitted by assuming the SM, hence producing {\it BSM--biased} PDFs.
 Throughout this section, we analyse the results in the context of a closure test in which the {\it true} underlying law that we use to generate the synthetic data is given by the {\tt NNPDF4.0 NNLO} PDF set~\cite{NNPDF:2021njg} -- which we assume to be the \emph{true} PDFs -- and the \emph{true} theory of nature is given by the SM augmented by new heavy universally--coupled boson(s) that can be parametrised at the LHC energies in the SMEFT by a combination of non-zero $\hat{Y}$ and $\hat{W}$ Wilson coefficients that we will specify in the text.

 The current Run I and Run II high-mass Drell--Yan measurements that we include in our analysis, comprising neutral-current Drell--Yan measurements performed by ATLAS at $\sqrt{s}=7$ and $8$~TeV~\cite{ATLAS:2013xny, ATLAS:2016gic} and by CMS at $\sqrt{s}=7$, $8$ and $13$~TeV~\cite{CMS:2013zfg,CMS:2014jea, CMS:2018mdl}, are sensitive to the BSM scenario considered here~\cite{Farina:2016rws}.
 The HL-LHC high--mass projections enhance by a large factor the current sensitivity.
 In Fig.~\ref{fig:W_impact} we show the deviation from the SM predictions that the HL-LHC projections would display if a new heavy universally--coupled $W'$ boson with mass $M_{W'} = 13.8$ TeV was present in nature (corresponding to a SMEFT Wilson coefficient $\hat{W} = 8 \times 10^{-5}$).
 We observe that the distortion in the tails is larger than (comparable to) the uncertainty of the SM theoretical predictions for masses above 1~TeV in the case of charged (neutral) current.
-In the case of charged currents the SM uncertainty -- for invariant mass around 500~GeV -- is dominated by the experimental uncertainties while above 2~TeV the PDF uncertainty is dominant with respect to the experimental one.
+In the case of charged currents the uncertainty -- for invariant mass around 500~GeV -- is dominated by the systematic experimental uncertainties while above 2~-TeV the statistical uncertainty dominates over systematics.
+The PDF uncertainty becomes larger than experimental uncertainties in the 1 TeV -- 1.8 TeV region.
 In the case of neutral current PDF uncertainties are smaller than the experimental ones across the whole $m_{\ell\ell}$ spectrum, and are dominated by systematic uncertainties.

 On the other hand distortion effects associated to this model are very suppressed in the HL-LHC on-shell LHCb forward Drell-Yan measurements, as shown in the bottom row of Fig.~\ref{fig:W_impact}, as the SMEFT predictions sit on top of the SM predictions, which in turn are dominated by systematic experimental uncertainties, apart from the most forward bins in which the PDF uncertainty becomes comparable to the experimental one.